Social Media Guidelines

 We value the insights shared by members of our community, and welcome their engagement.
 We offer our social media platforms as an opportunity for you to have a direct conversation with us.

 Our social media platforms are monitored intermittently during business hours between Monday and Friday.
-Accounts may be monitored outside of these hours subject to staff availability and resources.

 Where possible and appropriate, BHCC will respond to enquiries and direct messages on social media platforms.
 Social media responses may be relatively informal.
 If you are seeking a formal response, please send your request to us via the Contact Council page.